habuka036/wakame-vdc-wiki/en/usage_guide/Custom-images.md

 your are installing into an environment that was created by following the [[Wakame-vdc install guide|install-guide]].
 The correct values for other situations can be typed directly into the command line.

+### Using and testing the new image

+It should now be possible to start an instance from the machine image by following the instructions in the [[basic usage guide|Basic-usage]].
+The only necessary modification to these instructions is to use your new image name (such as `customimage` in the example above) instead of lucid5d.
+You can find the IP address of your instance from the "Instances" User Interface screen.

+If your image came from the instructions on this page, you can confirm that everything works by doing the following:

+1. Add the line "tcp:80,80,ip4:0.0.0.0" to the security group.
+2. Point a web browser to the instance's IP address.

+The web browser should now be displaying the text: "An Example top web page."